bronsonholden/bnp/README.md

 * [x] Fix blocked cell checks for `FlowField2D` (sampled directions can point into a blocked cell diagonally without correction)
 * [ ] Bee behavior: snap current velocity based on blocked cells so flight response can be reimplemented
 * [ ] Create separate layer for squirrel tail if there's an obstruction behind so it doesn't clip too much
+* [ ] Instead of passing managers to script factory, pull the necessary global data from the `Global` component in the registry

 ## Four Pillars